Mechanical Engineering

 Course Delivery

-During your first and second years of study, you will develop a strong foundation of engineering knowledge and an approach to problem-solving.
+During your first and second years of study, you will develop a strong foundation of mechanical engineering knowledge and an approach to problem-solving.
 In your final year, you will progress to study specialist modules in industrial management, control engineering and finite element analysis.
 You will also complete experiments and project work, culminating in your individual project.

 Learn more about the current course modules below.